brson/treasuretree/solana-hackathon.md

 let the runtime verify those signatures, not pass them in to the program.

+Moving the signature validation out of the program eventually gets us under the instruction limit, but it takes a while to work through some remaining problems.

+## A few more obstacles

 We are stumped about the remaining access violation though.
 It looks like this: